stephen-cohen/qqual/README.md

 The program takes a single argument - a FASTA file.

     qqual file.fasta

+The program should be quick

+The output format is tab separated values and can be redirected to a file via either of these methods (the second method will both output a file and display results in the console):

+    qqual file.fasta > output.tsv
+    qqual file.fasta | tee output.tsv

 There is minimal error checking, and it may fail or produce unexpected results.
 If it fails, post an issue with as many details as possible and I can help you troubleshoot.